Simon’s online Drum Lesson video project “Drum Ambition” is now available!

 How much practice should I do outside lessons?

 Practice outside of lessons is essential if you wish to move forward on a lesson-by-lesson basis.
-In my experience; 25 minutes to one hour per day is good.
+In my experience; 10-25 minutes per day is good.
 Regardless of available time, the main thing is to make your practice productive, and fun.
 We will talk more about this during your lessons.

 What do I need to bring to my drum lessons?